Daveboggi/made-template/project/project-plan.md

 2. Analyzing the co2 emission value over the last 5 years
 3. Analyzing the registration of electric vehicles over the last 5 years
 4. Creating Datapipeline
-5. Analyze dependencies of data
+5. Compare analysis of data and plot graphs
 6. Create Report